hwfan/DriveDownloader/README.md

  - [x] General downloader API - one class for downloading, and several inheritance classes to load the configurations.
  - [x] Command-line UI - apostrophes will not be needed in the newest version.
- - [x] Support more netdrives - OneDrive for Business, Dropbox, ...
+ - [x] Support - OneDrive for Business, Dropbox, ...
  - [x] Downloading files from a list.
  - [x] Multi-thread downloading.
  - [ ] Window based UI - PyQt, X Window, ...